 - Size of each value: 2 KB per value

-- Total size of keys and values: 40 KB per Workflow
+- Total size of names and values: 40 KB per Workflow

 Due to Elasticsearch limitations, you can only add Search Attributes.
-It is not possible to rename Search Attribute keys or remove them from the index schema.
+It is not possible to rename Search Attributes or remove them from the index schema.

 Search Attributes must be one of the following types: